bitbuggy/Project-Lumos/README.md

 # Project-Lumos
-um interruptor inteligente
+A Lamp switch with Bluetooth

 itens
 -----
 - 1 x Arduino
-- 1 X Bluetooth (aqui é utilizdo o HC-05)
+- 1 X Bluetooth (i'm using the HC-05)
-- 1 X Módulo Rele
+- 1 X Relay Module
-- 1 X Sensor Touch
+- 1 X Touch sensor

-- 1 X Led
+To start this project you just need to load the lumos script to your Auduino module then connect your phone to bluetooth module (the leds on BLT board should blink slowly).
+The char 'e' control the reley so send an 'e' to the board and see what happens (should turn ON the relay), another 'e' turn the relay OFF.
+Another way to control the relay is manualy with the Touch Sensor.
+One touch to power ON another to power OFF.